giogio2305/doc/README.md

 In Cypress, `it.skip()` is used to temporarily skip a specific test case without removing it from the codebase.
 This is particularly useful during development or debugging when you want to focus on other tests without executing a particular one.This feature helps maintain test organization and can be beneficial when dealing with flaky tests or when a feature is under development.

 ### `it.only()`
 In Cypress, `it.only()` is used to run a specific test case while skipping all other tests in the suite.
-This is particularly helpful during development or debugging when you want to focus on a single test without executing the entire test suite.This feature is useful for ensuring that you can quickly iterate on a single test without the distraction of other tests running simultaneously.
+This is particularly helpful during development or debugging when you want to focus on a single test without executing the entire test suite.
+This feature is useful for ensuring that you can quickly iterate on a single test without the distraction of other tests running simultaneously.

 ### `beforeEach()` and `afterEach()`
 In Cypress, `beforeEach()` and `afterEach()` are used to set up and tear down conditions for tests within a `describe()` block.
-The `beforeEach()` function runs before each individual test case defined by `it()`, allowing you to set up common prerequisites, such as navigating to a specific page or resetting application state.
+The `beforeEach()` function runs before each test case defined by `it()`, allowing you to set up common prerequisites, such as navigating to a specific page or resetting the application state.
 Conversely, `afterEach()` runs after each test case, which is useful for cleaning up or resetting any changes made during the test.

 ### Tags
 In Cypress, test tags are used to categorize and organize tests based on their purpose and scope. in our project we have three main tags: `<smoke>`, `<sanity>`, and `<regression>`: